Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 • Shame or self-criticism after the interaction

-• What happens in the chest when the child screams?
+• What happens in your chest when your child screams?

-• What shifts in breath when the child pulls away?
+• What shifts in your breath when your child pulls away?

 • Where does tension accumulate?